Developers-Collective/NSMBW-Custom-Sprites/README.md

 > Please credit the corresponding author(s) when using their sprite(s) / feature(s).
 The author(s) are found on top of their corresponding `readme.md` file.

-## How to use

-1. Download the sprite you want to use from the [releases](https://github.com/Synell/NSMBW-Custom-Sprites/releases) page.
-2. Extract the archive.
-3. Follow the instructions in the `README.md` file in the extracted folder.
-4. Enjoy!

 ## Before Continuing

 > [!WARNING]\